aerogear/git-practical/09-cherry-picking.md

 Our main use-case for git-cherry-pick is for taking some bugfix commits from one branch, and applying them to another (e.g. a release branch and master)

+## Prerequisite
+Ensure your current directory is that of the cloned repository in the previous practical.

+## Practical

 ```bash
 # Ensure that you're on the branch you want to copy commits to
 # and the working directory is clean